top of page

 6.png

-A greater volume of water may be required to suppress a traction battery fire, compared to an internal combustion vehicle.
+A greater volume of water is typically required to suppress a traction battery fire, compared to an internal combustion vehicle.

 Up to 4000L (one tanker) of water used